CPJPRINCE/auto_classification_generator/README.md

 # Auto Classification Generator Tool

-It is compatible with Windows, MacOS and Linux operating systems (though testing has been limited on MacOS).

-## What does this tool do?

-This tool will recusrively generater classification codes, following an ISAD(G) convention, for a given directory / folder to an Excel or CSV spreadsheet.
+The Auto-classification tool is small python programme to help Digital archivists classify and catalogue Digital Items.
+It recursively acts through a given directory to create generating an ISAD(G) classification code for each directory and file, then exporting the results to an Excel or CSV spreadsheet.

+It's platform independent tested functioning on Windows, MacOS and Linux.

 ## Why use this tool?

-If you're an archivist dealing with Digital Records, this provides a means of undertaking a classification of hundreds and and thousands of records, saving a significant amount of time on large projects.
-This tool can also be hooked into python scripts, see my other Opex Manifest Generator project.
+If you're an archivist dealing with Digital Records, this provides a means of undertaking a classification of hundreds and and thousands of records, saving a significant amount of time on when dealing with large amounts of records.

+Arrangement can be done before generation of the spreadsheet.

+For developer's, this tool can also be hooked into python scripts.

 ## Additional features:

+Some additional features include.

-- Appendable prefix.
+- Appendable prefixes to the Archival Reference.
+- Identifing the depth of each folder.
+- Gathering standard set of Metadata.
 - Changable starting reference.
 - Logged removal of empty directories.
-- Alternative "accession reference" mode.
+- An alternative "Accession Reference" mode.
-- Compatiable with Win32 / 256 Character Limit.
+- Compatiablility with Win32 / Window's 256 Character limit.

-## Why not use this tool
+## Why not use this tool?

 The classification will generate an archival reference code for each file, down to item level.
 If you're institution does not classify Digital records down to item level, this is not a suitable tool for you.
 At the moment, the program cannot group together higher levels.
-To note there can extraneously long classification codes, depending on the depth of the folders.
+There can also extraneously long classification codes, depending on the depth of the folders.

+This tool might still be of be helpful as it can identify the depth of the folders.
+Alternatively the spreadsheet's template is also the basis of the template used in my "Opex Manifest Generator" tool *\*Shameless Self promotion\**.

 ## Sturcture of References
 ```